Balancing the Root Chakra

 You always have access to this true life force.

-When you have a healthy relationship with your root chakra you feel grateful for your body, recognizing that it is the physical home for your soul.
+When you have a healthy relationship with your root chakra, you feel grateful for your body, recognizing that it is the physical home of your soul.

 If you are not at peace in your body, what changes can you make to feel good about it?

-Can you view the physical changes that come with growing older as a natural part of the life process?
+Can you view the physical changes that come with aging as a natural part of life?